Last Updated on May 16, 2024 by Sarah Wilson

 5) Take In a Performance At The Manoel Theatre

-For a bit of culture, check what’s showing at the Manoel theatre.
+For a bit of culture, check out what’s showing at the Manoel Theatre.

 Built in 1731, it’s one of the oldest theatres in Europe.
 It was originally built to keep the younger Knights of St John out of mischief!

-It’s a lovely venue, so far we have seen Shakespeare’s play Macbeth, and enjoyed concerts by the Malta Philharmonic Orchestra and a young French quartet.
+It’s a lovely venue; so far, I have seen Shakespeare’s play Macbeth, enjoyed concerts by the Malta Philharmonic Orchestra, a couple of musicals and two pantomimes.

 6) You Have to See The View of Grand Harbor From The Upper Barrakka Gardens